 - Was named a Pro Bowl alternate in 2016 and was one of only two Packers (WR Jeff Janis) to post a rushing TD and a receiving TD last season.

-- Played in 15 games as a rookie last season, seeing action primarily on special teams, and posted nine tackles (tied for No. 4 on the team).
+- Played in 15 games as a rookie in 2015, seeing action primarily on special teams, and posted nine tackles (tied for No. 4 on the team).

 - Was tied with CB Damarious Randall (15) for the most games played by a Green Bay rookie in 2015.

 - Was drafted by Green Bay with the first of three sixth-round selections (No. 206 overall), one of five fullbacks picked in the 2015 NFL Draft.